DUFF13/TicTacToe/README.md

 A simple generalized tic tac toe game (nmk game) with AI (minimax) with basic heuristic and iterativ deepening

-2 players :
+2 PLAYERS:
 - 1 human vs 1 human
 - 1 human vs 1 AI
 - 1 AI vs 1 AI

-3 players :
+3 PLAYERS :
 - 1 human vs 1 human vs 1 human
 - 1 human vs 1 AI vs 1 human

-To play :
+TO PLAY :
 - Execute the main file to play in the terminal
 - Execute the main_ig file to play with graphics mode (tkinter)

-Algorithm :
+ALGORITHM :
+(all algorithm are in tic_tac_toe file)
   - Minimax with heuristic which compare the best possible alignments for the player and his opponent
   - Minimax with heuristic which compare the number of free case around the last played
   - Minimax with iterative deepening search (time limited) using the alignment heuristic